 Basis for Projection: The projection of landuse depends on the growth of population.
-After population projection it is found that, population of this area will be 23059 (that belong to the trend line method) in the year 2031.
+After population projection it is found that, population of this area will be 68144 (according to the linear method) that belong to the trend line method in the year 2031.
 Projection on landuse also depends on present trend of migration.